 Ilene B. Harris PhDProfessor and Director of Collaborative PhD Program Department of Medical Education

-Ilene Harris is Professor, Head and Director of Graduate Studies in Health Professions Education Leadership in the Department of Medical Education (DME), and Director of the MHPE Program.
+Ilene Harris is Professor and Director of the Collaborative PhD program Curriculum Studies with Concentration in Health Professions Education in the Department of Medical Education (DME).
 She is also Professor in the Department of Pathology in the Division of Pathology Education.
 Dr. Harris completed her bachelor’s, masters and doctoral degrees at the University of Chicago.
 Prior to joining DME in 2003, she was Professor and Director of the Office of Educational Development and Research at the University of Minnesota Medical School, where she had oversight for faculty development programs, standardized patient programs, OSCE examinations; and provided education consultation to course directors and committees across the continuum of medical education.
 She was also Professor in the College of Education, where she taught in the Curriculum and Instruction graduate program; she was also a member of the graduate faculty in the Medical School’s Health Informatics Program.